Giorgio Bidone

-Giovanni Giorgio Bidone (19 January 1781, Casalnoceto, Piedmont - 25 August 1839, Turin, Kingdom of Savoy) was an Italian engineer, mathematician and an experimenter in the field of hydraulics.
+Giovanni Giorgio Bidone (19 January 1781, Casalnoceto, Piedmont – 25 August 1839, Turin, Kingdom of Sardinia) was an Italian engineer, mathematician and an experimenter in the field of hydraulics.

+Biography

 Giorgio Bidone's parents were Alessandro Antonio Bidone and Margherita Malaspina.
 In 1782, when Giorgio was one year old, the family moved to Voghera where he was educated.

 He then entered the Filipino College in Turin.
 His plans to become a priest were abandoned because of new laws introduced by the French after Piedmont was annexed by Napoleon Bonaparte.
 He studied at Collegio delle Province as well as the University of Turin.
 He graduated in mathematics and hydraulic engineering at Turin at the age of 23 and two years later he graduated in civil engineering.
 He became a member of the Academy of Sciences of Turin in 1811 and was appointed professor of hydraulics in 1815.
 His research was in mathematics on the solution of transcendental equations and also on definite integrals.